Learning Weakly Convex Regularizers for Convergent Image-Reconstruction Algorithms: Design of a Learnable and Provably 1-Weakly Convex Regularizer for Denoising

-\paragraph{Parameterization of Convolutional Filters} The learnable convolution layer $\mat W$ is required to be of unit norm.
+Further, we enforce that $\spline_+$ and $\spline_-$ are odd, which is natural for imaging as it results in even potentials.
+To get this symmetry while still satisfying \eqref{eq:FeasSet}, we use the change of variable $\vec c\rightarrow \frac{1}{2}(\boldsymbol{P}_{\uparrow}(\vec c) - \texttt{reverse}(\boldsymbol{P}_{\uparrow}(\vec c))$, where $\texttt{reverse}$ flips the order of the entries of $\vec c$.
+Hence, all constraints are embedded into the parameterization, and the parameter $\vec c$ that is learned remains unconstrained. \paragraph{Parameterization of Convolutional Filters} The learnable convolution layer $\mat W$ is required to be of unit norm.
 Hence, we parameterize $\mat W$ as $\mat W=\mat U/\|\mat U\|$, where $\mat U$ represents a convolutional layer with the same dimensions as $\mat W$.
 The computation of the spectral norm $\|\mat U\|$ will be described in Section \ref{sec:TrainingProc}.
 To efficiently explore a large field of view, see also \cite{GouNeuBoh2022}, we decompose $\mathbf{U}$ into a composition of three zero-padded convolutions with kernels of size $(k_s\times k_s)$, $k_s$ odd, and an increasing number of output channels.
-Similar to \cite{CheRan2014}, the convolution kernels are constrained to have zero mean.
-The equivalent (up to boundary effects) \emph{single-convolution} layer would have a kernel of size $(K_s \times K_s)$ with $K_s=3k_s -2$.
+Similarly to \cite{CheRan2014}, the convolution kernels are constrained to have zero mean.
+The equivalent (up to boundary effects) \textit{single-convolution} layer would have a kernel of size $(K_s \times K_s)$ with $K_s=3k_s -2$.